 -t Does not display the five-line identifying header and the five-line footer.
 Stops after the last line of each file without spacing to the end of the page. -w Width Sets the number of column positions per line to the value specified by the Width variable.
 The default value is 72 for equal-width multicolumn output.
 There is no limit otherwise.
 If the -w flag is not specified and the -s flag is specified, the default width is 512 column positions. -Column Sets the number of columns to the value specified by the Column variable.
-The default value is 1.
-Do not use this option with the -m flag.
+The default value use this option with the -m flag.
 The -e and -i flags are assumed for multicolumn output.
-A text column should never exceed the length of the page (see the -1 flag).
-When this flag is used with the -t flag, use the minimum number of lines to write the output. +Page Begins the display with the page number specified by the Page variable.
+A should never exceed the length of the page (see the -l flag).
+When this flag is used with the minimum number of lines to write the output. +Page Begins the display with the page number specified by the Page variable.
 The default value is 1.

-For the complete syntax, see the pr command in in AIX 5L Version 5.3 Commands Reference.
+For the complete syntax, see the pr command in in AIX Version 6.1 Commands Reference.